kensanata/just-halberds/Halberts.md

 single.

-⑫ **Gundobad** is a knight of Rifenau, and would like to marry Vuldetrada, but so far has failed miserably.
-He would like to possess the Cup of Salvation blessed by Set, which can turn water into poison .
+⑫ **Gundobad** is a knight of Rifenau, and would like to marry Vuldetrada, but so far he has failed miserably.
+He would like to possess the Cup of Salvation blessed by Set, which can turn water into poison.
 It is in Shadowspitter's hoard.

 **Shadowspitter** is the dragon of the Darkmoor.
 In his hoard is the Chalice of Redemption, blessed by Set, which can turn water into poison.

 And at some point, of course, it's time to play!
-Player contact works wonders.
-Only then do you find out whether the players are looking for the dragons, the giants, the story of Osrica, the Book of Power, to fight against Hildegard or against Chlodogunda, whether they want to help Amalgund, or whether they want to establish a rule in the back valley themselves.
+Contact with players works wonders.
+Only then do you find out whether the players are looking for the dragons, the giants, the story of Osrica, the Book of Power, to fight against Hildegard or against Chlodogunda, whether they want to help Amalgund, or whether they want to establish themselves as rulers of Hintertal instead.

-You can't prepare everything.
+You can't prepare for everything.
 At some point it has to start.

 ## Map